 Openness means you can run production-ready software that is fully open-source without proprietary extensions that lock you in.
 Yes, this means that OpenNebula does not need enterprise extensions.
 Yes, OpenNebula is not a limited version of an enterprise software… There is one and only one OpenNebula distribution, and it is truly open-source, Apache-licensed, and enterprise-ready.
 There is no fragmentation.
 As recently stated by one of our users:

 “Other open-source cloud management platforms do not work out of the box, you need to go through a vendor – they are open source but vendor-based and brings proprietary components.”

 Simplicity means that you do not need an army of administrators to build and maintain your cloud.
 OpenNebula is a product and not a toolkit of components that you have to integrate to build something functional.
 Moreover your cloud will run for years with little maintenance.
 As recently stated by one of our users:

 “Very simple to use, implement and deploy, but yet, you guys make it very scalable and reliable.”

-OpenNebula was first established as a research project back in 2005 by Ignacio M. Llorente and Rubén S. Montero.
-Since its first public release of software in March 2008, it has matured through more than 100 open-source releases and more than 10 years of research and development in efficient and scalable management of virtual machines on large-scale distributed infrastructures in close collaboration with an active and engaged community of users and developers.
+OpenNebula was first established as a research project back in 2005 by Dr Ignacio M. Llorente and Dr Rubén S. Montero.
+Since its first public release of software in March 2008, it has matured through more than 100 open source releases and more than 10 years of research and development in efficient and scalable management of virtual machines on large-scale distributed infrastructures in close collaboration with an active and engaged community of users and developers.

-In March 2010, the main authors of OpenNebula founded C12G Labs (now known as OpenNebula Systems) to provide the value-added professional services that many enterprise IT shops require for internal adoption and to allow the OpenNebula project to not be tied exclusively to public financing, contributing to its long-term sustainability.
+In March 2010, the main authors of OpenNebula founded C12G Labs (renamed later as OpenNebula Systems) to provide the value-added professional services that many enterprise IT shops require for internal adoption and to allow the OpenNebula project to not be tied exclusively to public financing, contributing to its long-term sustainability.
 OpenNebula.org is a project now managed and supported by OpenNebula Systems.